 In order to comply with the Georgia "Public Employee Hazardous Chemical Protection and Right to Know Act of 1988," the

-following written hazard communication program has been established for South Georgia College.
+following written hazard communication program has been established for South Georgia State College.

 All work units of the facility that use hazardous chemicals/materials are included within this program.
 The written program will